 Step 7 - Place the leeks into a large saucepan and add water or stock to the pot, season with a little salt and or freshly ground pepper.

-Bring the stock to the boil, turn the heat down to low, put the lid on and simmer for about 40 – 50 minutes.
+Bring the stock to a boil, turn the heat down to low, put the lid on, and simmer for about 40 - 50 minutes.

 Cut and remove the twine after you have transferred the leeks to a serving platter and before adding the vinaigrette dressing and sprinkling on the garnish.